 Shallots are a small bulb like plant with a taste that is somewhere between garlic and onion.
 The flavor is milder and sweeter than onions.
 But what can you do if you don’t have time to shop, or can’t find shallots for your recipe?
-Use these shallot substitutes, instead!I buy shallots when I can find them and keep them on hand.
-I enjoy their mild flavor and like to use them raw in salads, and also in all types of French cooking recipes.
-(The shallot dill and butter sauce on this halibut recipe rocks!)
+Use these shallot substitutes, instead!There are many types of this the allium family.
+Shallots are one of them.
+Find out about the onion varieties here.

 It’s possible that you may find that stores either don’t stock shallots, or they might cost more than you want to spend.
 Also, you might have run out of shallots and don’t have time to run to the store.